ueberdosis/tiptap/docs/src/docPages/guide/custom-extensions.md

 // <p data-color="pink" style="color: pink">Example Text</p>
 ```

-You can disable the rendering of attributes, if you pass `rendered: false`.
+You can completly disable the rendering of attributes with `rendered: false`.

 #### Extend existing attributes
 If you want to add an attribute to an extension and keep existing attributes, you can access them through `this.parent()`.

 In some cases, it is undefined, so make sure to check for that case, or use optional chaining `this.parent?.()`

 ```js
 const CustomTableCell = TableCell.extend({